heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 comments: true
 categories: browsers
 ---
-There's been some big changes in the browser world in the last year.
-Google's Chrome has continued to gain tremendously in popularity, and Internet Explorer 9 has started to supplant the older versions of Microsoft's much-maligned browser.
+There have been some big changes in the browser world in the last year.
+Google's Chrome has continued to make tremendous gains, and IE9 has started to supplant the older versions of Microsoft's much-maligned browser.
 Mobile browsers have also started to take a big bite of the overall browser market.

-Web developers need to know about browser usage in order to make rational choices for browser testing and for choosing which features they can rely on it browsers.
+Web developers need to know about browser usage in order to make rational choices for browser testing and for choosing which features to rely on.
 With [jQuery's recent choice to phase out legacy IE support](http://blog.jquery.com/2012/07/01/jquery-1-9-and-2-0-tldr-edition/) and the continued mainstreaming of mobile browsers, there's a renewed focus on what browsers make sense to support.

 <!--more-->
 {% h2 Market Share for Past 12 Months; As of July 2012 %}